Norden, California

 Norden is a small unincorporated community in Nevada County, California, United States, about 9 mi west of Truckee.
-The community is located on a former portion of U.S. Route 40 near Interstate 80 and lies along the historical First transcontinental railroad, 1.5 mi west of Donner Pass.
+The community is located on a former portion of U.S. Route 40 near Interstate 80 and lies along the historical first transcontinental railroad, 1.5 mi west of Donner Pass.

-Near Norden is the Sugar Bowl Ski Resort and Donner Ski Ranch, located in nearby Placer County.
+Near Norden is the Sugar Bowl Ski Resort and Donner Ski Ranch, both in Placer County.

 The Norden post office, named after the lake, opened in 1926, closed in 1943, and reopened in 1947, and is now closed.
 The nearby Donner post office operated from 1882 to 1926.